sassoftware/sas_kernel/Readme.md

   | Yes (with ERROR message(s)) | Yes | ERROR messages with context from the log, then the listing output | ---                                                                     |
   | Yes (with ERROR message(s)) | No  | LOG                                                               | ---                                                                     |

-  If you want to see the log but it was not displayed you can use [SASLog NBExtension](./sas_kernel/nbextensions/README.md) which will show the log for the last executed cell or the entire log since the last (re)start of the notebook
+  If you want to see the log but it was not displayed you can use [SASLog NBExtension](./sas_kernel/nbextensions/README.md) which will show the log for the last executed cell or the entire log since the last (re)start of the notebook.

 - Will this leave a bunch of SAS sessions hanging around?

   A SAS session is started for each notebook you have open i.e. 5 notebooks open = 5 SAS sessions.
 Those sessions will remain active for the life of the notebook.
 If you shutdown your notebook, the SAS session will also terminate.
-In Jupyterhub, there are configuration options to shutdown inactive sessions and the SAS kernel complies with those directives.
+In JupyterHub, there are configuration options to shutdown inactive sessions and the SAS kernel complies with those directives.

 - I restarted my SAS Kernel and now my WORK library is now empty.
 What happened?